snijsure/id3-decision-tree/README.md

 ### Industry Adoption

-Major companies using XGBoost and LightGBM in production:
+Major companies using XGBoost and LightGBM in production - AFAIK, don't quote me on this.

 | Company | Algorithm | Use Case |
 |---------|-----------|----------|